shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/petgram.md

 }
 ```

-Next, we need to connect it to the blockchain network so it can interact with the smart contract.
-Let's start by importing web3 and our smart contract.json:
+Next, we need to connect our React front-end to the blockchain network so it can interact with the smart contract.
+Let's start by importing web3 and our smart contract's ABI (in .json format):

 ```javascript
 import Web3 from 'web3'
 import MyPet from './abis/Pet.json'
 ```

-Web3 is a collection of libraries that allow us to interact with a local or remote ethereum node using HTTP, IPC, or WebSocket.
+Web3 is a collection of libraries that allow us to interact with a local or remote Ethereum node using HTTP, IPC, or WebSockets.

-Now, paste the exact default code which MetaMask instructs us to load web3.
-It takes Ethereum provider from MetaMask and injects it to your DApp, if your browser does not have MetaMask installed then it will show a pop up "Non-Ethereum browser detected.
-You should consider trying MetaMask!" message.
+This code is an example of how to load web3 properly using `request` and specifying the `eth_requestAccounts` method.
+It takes the Ethereum provider from Metamask and injects it to your dApp, if your browser does not have Metamask installed then it will show a pop-up message: "Non-Ethereum browser detected.
+You should consider trying Metamask!"

 ```javascript
 const loadWeb3 = async () => {